keerthika257/angular-shopping-website---Green-coding/README.md

 Features

-User can view shopping items
+1.User can view shopping items
-User can filter and search the list by name
+2.User can filter and search the list by name
-User can add and update item to the cart
+3.User can add and update item to the cart
-User can view the total price in the cart
+4.User can view the total price in the cart

 Directory Structure

 src/app - Contains the main application and all the logics.